PlasticDigits/ustr-cmm/PROPOSAL.md

 - **CW20 tokens**: Any CW20 token sent to the treasury

 For CW20 tokens, the treasury accepts any CW20 token sent to it—no deposit mechanism is required.
 Users simply send CW20 tokens directly to the treasury address for the best UX.
 The treasury maintains a **governance-managed whitelist** of known CW20 addresses; the `AllBalances {}` query iterates over this whitelist and queries each token's balance.

+**CW20 Abuse Prevention**: While anyone can send any CW20 token to the treasury, **only tokens on the whitelist are counted toward the Collateralization Ratio (CR)**.
+This prevents a common attack vector where bad actors could:
+1. Create a worthless CW20 token
+2. Artificially inflate its price on a DEX
+3. Send it to the treasury
+4. Pull liquidity after the CR is calculated

+By requiring governance whitelisting before a token affects CR calculations, the system is protected from this manipulation.

+**Decimal Handling**: The system uses each token's on-chain decimal count when calculating CR ratios.
+This ensures that the CR calculation matches oracle prices regardless of whether a token uses 6 decimals (like native `uusd`), 18 decimals (like most CW20s), or any other decimal configuration.

 #### Withdrawal Mechanism